Warren Gatland set for record-breaking third stint as Lions coach

-Warren Gatland is set to be named as head coach of the British and Irish Lions for a record third time on Wednesday.
+Warren Gatland has been named as head coach of the British and Irish Lions for a record third time on Wednesday.

-Gatland, who is stepping down from his role as Wales boss after this year’s World Cup, would lead the Lions on their 2021 tour to South Africa.
+Gatland, who is stepping down from his role as Wales boss after this year’s World Cup, will lead the Lions on their 2021 tour to South Africa.

 The 55-year-old Kiwi was in charge for the previous two Lions trips.
 He oversaw victory in Australia in 2013 and a drawn series in New Zealand two years ago.

-Another tour would see him complete the set of Lions destinations in the top job, although he was also involved in the last series in South Africa, as forwards coach, in 2009.
+Another tour sees him complete the set of Lions destinations in the top job, although he was also involved in the last series in South Africa, as forwards coach, in 2009.

 Gatland’s services are in high demand after another successful season with Wales.
 Earlier this year the former Ireland coach masterminded his third Grand Slam and fourth Six Nations Championship title since taking up the Welsh reins in 2007.